 Campus and community support and resources

 SMU's main concern is for the safety, health and well-being of our campus community.
-When a sexual assault occurs, it is critical that students obtain medical care and contact police as soon as possible.
-To support students, SMU offers resources including confidential counseling and assistance with criminal and University disciplinary options.
-These resources are listed here, as well as information about sexual assault education and prevention.
+When sexual misconduct occurs, it is critical that students obtain medical care and contact police as soon as possible.
+To support students, SMU offers resources including confidential counseling and assistance with criminal and University internal grievance options.
+These resources are listed here, as well as information about sexual misconduct education and prevention.

 Important campus phone numbers